 I’ve found that most parents who wonder “what happens when CPS is called?” are really asking how easy it is for the agency to take their children away.

 If CPS thinks that your children are in danger, they can remove your children from that situation for their protection.
-For a list of reasons why CPS may take your children, please look here.
+There are several reasons why CPS may take your children out of your home.

 Other agencies can also remove children from the home before or during a CPS investigation.
 A hospital can refuse to let a child go home with their parents if the doctor suspects this would be dangerous.
 Police can remove children from their homes, as well.